Under Construction Development Projects

 383 E. Douglas Avenue

 Cost - $14.2 million.
 The Wichita City Council has approved plans to transform the Commerce Plaza building at the corner of Douglas and Topeka into a Hilton Garden Inn.
 The project will utilize the neighboring parking garage, allotting slots for guest parking.
 Construction crews have already begun with demo to the interior of the building.
-Developers hope to complete the hotel prior to the NCAA men's basketball tournament that will he held at INTRUST Bank Arena in spring of 2018.
+This new hotel will include 120-130 guest rooms, meeting space, a restaurant and rooftop bar and more.

 INTRUST Bank Renovations